jundalisay/superbnetlify/content/en/research/smith/astronomy/part-03.md

 disjointed phaenomena.
 But this other system seems to leave them pretty much as it found them.

-Ask a Stoic, why all the Fixed Stars perform their daily revolutions in circles parallel to each other, though of very different diameters, and with velocities so proportioned, that they all finish their period at the same time, and through the whole course of it preserve the same distance and situation with regard to one another?
+Ask a Stoic: Why do all the Stars revolve daily in circles of different diameters parallel to each other and with speeds so proportioned, that they all finish their period at the same time, and preserve the same distance and location with regard to one another?

-He can give no other answer, but that the peculiar nature, or if one may say so, the caprice of each Star directs it to move in that peculiar manner.
+He can only answer that the peculiar nature or caprice of each Star directs it to move in that peculiar manner.

 His system affords him no principle of connection, by which he can join together, in his imagination, so great a number of harmonious revolutions.

 But either of the other two systems, by the supposition of the solid firmament, affords this easily.
 He is equally at a loss to connect together the peculiarities that are observed in the motions of the other heavenly bodies;

 the spiral motion of them all; their alternate progression from north to south, and from south to north; the sometimes accelerated, and again retarded motions of the Sun and Moon; the direct retrograde and stationary appearances of the Planets.

 All these have, in his system, no bond of union, but remain as loose and incoherent in the fancy, as they at first appeared to the senses, before philosophy had attempted, by giving them a new arrangement, by placing them at different distances, by assigning to each some peculiar but regular principle of motion, to methodize and dispose them into an order that should enable the imagination to pass as smoothly, and with as little embarrassment, along them, as along the most regular, familiar, and coherent appearances of nature.

 <!-- Such were the systems of Astronomy that, in the ancient world, appear to have been
 adopted by any considerable party.
 Of all of them, the system of Eccentric Spheres was